 If you need help to find out where you should go to complain about a health or social care service, please look over the information below or feel free to contact us.
 We’d be happy to assist you to find the right place to make a complaint.

-for a printable copy of the diagram above please click here: Calderdale – Complaints flow chart
+For a printable version of this document please click here: Kirklees – Complaints flow chart

 Is the person at risk of harm or abuse?

 For adults who are at risk of harm or abuse

 Gateway to Care general helpline 01484 414933, 24 hour 365 day a year telephone service